aipx-proto/perspective-carousel/README.md

 </script>
 ```

-To integrate into React, you can copy paste the source code under `./src/perspective-carouse/` into your project.
+To integrate into React, you can copy paste the source code under `/src/perspective-carouse/` into your project.

-## Development
+More examples available in `/index.html`.
+You can run a local dev server to play with them live:

 ```bash
 npm install